carlodev/SegregatedVMSSolver.jl/docs/src/Tools/post_proc.md

 ```julia
 nodes, normals = get_geometry_info(res_path;α=α)
 ```
-You can get the everage - in time and spanwise direction - of velocity and friction field.
+You can get the average - in time and spanwise direction - of velocity and friction field.
 It is possible to specify the number of time-step that you want to skip at the beginning of the averaging using the keyword `offset`.
 It allows to avoid averaging also the initils time-steps where the solution is still evolving.

 ```julia
 Ph = time_space_average_field(res_path, "ph", nodes)